shakfu/groovin/README.md

 ## Overview

-A Max/Msp looping sample player based on groove~ msp object and the karma~, spindrift~ and gigaverb~ externals.
-It was developed on Max 8 and is Max OS X only (64-bit).
+A Max/Msp 4-track looper with overdubbing based on groove~ msp object and the karma~, spindrift~ and gigaverb~ externals.
+It was developed on Max 8 and is OS X only (64-bit).

 This project is/was an iterative product of my attempts over a summer to learn max/msp.